security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable identifier (``location:humane_id:qa``) of the level 1 adminsirative level, which for the UN Office for the Coordination of Humanitarian Affairs (OCHA) is first major sub divisions of a country.
+This attribute contains the human-readable identifier (``location:humane_id:qa``) of the level 1 administrative level.
+The UN Office for the Coordination of Humanitarian Affairs (OCHA) defines the level 1 administrative level as the highest sub national boundaries of a country (OSM generally uses level 4 for these sub national boundaries).

 location:admin_level_0:qa